hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent-enterprise/onboard.md

 }
 ```

-Since no eventing mechanism is implemented at the moment, the application should
+Since there is no eventing mechanism currently, the application should
 periodically check the state of the DID request.
 For example, this could be a way
-to implement processing step in a background job:
+to implement a processing step in a background job:

 ```js
 async function checkDidRequest(didRequestId, userId) {